-We moved to Ashland in May of 2011, and after setting up camp in our 3-month rental house, we had several weeks to call our own before we took ownership of what is now our B&B. After taking care of a few matters of business and scouting out our new town, we packed up our son’s car and drove it across country.
+After setting up camp in our 3-month rental house, in our new life in Ashland, OR, we had several weeks to call our own before we took ownership of what is now our B&B. We took care of a few matters of business and spent time scouting out our new town.
+When the time was right we packed our son’s car and drove it across country.

 There is something incredibly special about traveling Route 66; The American classic road trip.
 I recently connected with someone on Twitter who said he has gone out and discovered something new along the Route over 200 times – very impressive I’d say.